dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 [`<strong>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/strong).

-Use the [`<b>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/b) explicitly for text that should be bold but is not emphasized – i.e., is offset from the surrounding text.
+Use the [`<b>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/b) explicitly for text that should be bold but is not emphasized – i.e. is offset from the surrounding text.
 For example, you might write `<b>Score:</b> 55.3%`.
 (`**`/`**` would be inappropriate here.)